zhufa/detectionWithDlib/README.md

 ## eyes blink detection

-I have implemented blink detection on Python before, so I just ported ito Android.<br />
+I have implemented blink detection on Python before, so I just ported it to Android.<br />

 blink detection needs to process data of every frame, [AndroidCamera-ProcessFrames ](https://github.com/zhantong/AndroidCamera-ProcessFrames) provides some ways to process frame without frame-loss, I use one of them.